-Pursuant to basic rules of risk management, we manage various risks related to the Hulic Group's businesses, which include operational risk, market risk, liquidity risk, and credit risk, among others.
+Pursuant to the Basic Rules of Risk Management, we manage various risks related to the Hulic Group's businesses, which include operational, market, liquidity, and credit risk, among others.

 Risk Management Structure Chart